 New Hampshire law RSA 132.10d, enacted in 1999 protects a woman's right to breastfeed in public.
 If a woman feels she has been discriminated against, she should file a complaint with the New Hampshire Commission for Human Rights.

-BREASTFEEDING FRIENDLY EMPLOYER AWARD
+BREASTFEEDING FRIENDLY CHILDCARE AWARD

 Exclusive breastfeeding for at least 6 months after birth is optimal for the health of a mother and her infant.
 The Task Force would like to recognize employers that support breastfeeding in their workplaces.
-Find Out More
+Click To Find Out More

 * Source: CDC National Immunization Survey (NIS) 2018-2019, among 2017 births.
 Breastfeeding rate indicators are the percentage of infants